Are you ready to cut your tax bill as much as possible? Consider these thirteen ways to keep your contributions to Uncle Sam as low as possible.

 11. Time Mutual Fund Purchases – When you buy mutual funds right before dividends are distributed, your shares drop in value, but your tax bill won't drop accordingly.
 Buy mutual funds after the distribution to keep your share price high and get the greatest tax benefits.

-12. Buy Tax-Free Bonds – If bonds are part of your investment strategy, consider buying tax-free bonds.
+12. Buy Tax-Free Bonds – If bonds are part of your investment strategy, consider buying tax-exempt bonds.
 Municipal bonds may be "triple tax-free" because the interest is not only exempt from federal taxes, they're also exempt from state and local taxes if you live in that state and municipality.

 13. Keep Up With Tax Developments – Tax legislation can be retroactive, so stay tuned for any developments throughout the year.
 You may need to change your withholding or tax strategy mid-year.